My Upcoming Homeric Journey

 As I built the world’s largest and arguably most successful full-time interventional orthobiologics practice and the Regenexx network, my foot has been on the accelerator for decades.
 Like many, with the insanity that was COVID-19, I got a chance to look back and decide if I wanted to do that and be one of those guys who was still working 60-70 hour weeks well into my 80s.
 My thoughts instantly ran to my mom and dad.

 My parents had big plans for their retirement.
-They raised 7 children on my Dad’s middle-class salary and later my mom went back to work as an R.N.
+They raised seven children on my Dad’s middle-class salary, and later, my mom went back to work as an R.N.
 They were proud that every kid was given a chance to go to college.
-They began raising kids in 1950 and the last kid left the nest 35 years later in 1985.
+They began raising kids in 1950, and the last kid left the nest 35 years later in 1985.
 When they were finally empty nesters, they had huge plans to travel.
 Then my dad got sick with Diffuse Lewy Body, which is the second leading cause of dementia.
-It’s a crazy disease that combines all of the bad parts of Alzheimer’s, with the awful parts of Parkinson’s, with some hallucinations thrown in just for good measure.
+It’s a crazy disease that combines all of the bad parts of Alzheimer’s with the awful parts of Parkinson’s, with some hallucinations thrown in just for good measure.
 My mom dutifully stayed by his side until the last second.

-Hence, after the pandemic, I made a decision to begin to slow down a bit.
+Hence, after the pandemic, I decided to begin to live a bit more.
 That didn’t mean retiring, as I still have a few key things I want to accomplish.
 For example, it has been my career goal with Regenexx to make interventional orthobiologics the standard of care and secure widespread insurance coverage so that every patient can have access to technologies that avoid orthopedic surgery.
-In the end, I decided on two 6 week periods where I would work as a digital nomad.
+In the end, I decided on two 6-week periods in which I would work as a digital nomad.

 Sailing 101

-I did some sailing in college and medical school and my wife and I wanted to travel, so I cooked up a plan to sail the Mederteranian in two 6-week periods a year.
-At that pace, beginning in Gibraltar, it would take around 3 years to wind our way along the coast of southern Spain, and France, see the islands like Ibiza and Corsica, around Italy, and then through Croatia and finally across the Corinth canal into the Greek islands.
+I did some sailing in college and medical school, and my wife and I wanted to travel, so I cooked up a plan to sail the Mediterranean in two 6-week periods a year.
+At that pace, beginning in Gibraltar, it would take around 3-4 years to wind our way along the coast of southern Spain, and France, see the islands like Ibiza and Corsica, around Italy, and then through Croatia and finally across the Corinth canal into the Greek islands.
 That epic journey begins in two weeks when we pick up a boat we bought in France.

 The Game Plan for this First Leg of Our Journey